Graph The Line 2x Y 4

 Further Exploration: Parallel and Perpendicular Lines

 Understanding the slope allows us to explore relationships between lines.
 Lines with the same slope are parallel, meaning they never intersect.
 Lines with slopes that are negative reciprocals of each other are perpendicular, meaning they intersect at a right angle.
-For instance, a line perpendicular to 2x + y = 4 would have a slope of 1/2.
+Take this case: a line perpendicular to 2x + y = 4 would have a slope of 1/2.

 Applications of Linear Equations